-A course calendar will be provided with an outline of assignments, instructions, course topics, due dates, and required readings during the first face-to-face class meeting and on the Blackboard Course site at the beginning of the semester.
+A course calendar will be provided with an outline of assignments, instructions, course topics, due dates, and required readings during the first face-to-face class meeting and on the Blackboard Course site at the beginning of the second bi-term for the Fall semester.
 This calendar is subject to change at the discretion of the instructor.